mnielsen/notes-on-writing/notes_on_writing.md

 > Jake was ravenous for lunch.

-There are other times, however, when "very" can be used well.
+There are times when "very" can be used well.
 Here's an acceptable use, in dialogue:

 > "Was she angry?"
 >
 > "Very"

-Again, in this example "very" is being used with a specific purpose, not as a generic intensifer.
-And it works particularly well because it makes its point with such economy.
+In this example "very" is being used with a specific purpose, not as a generic intensifer.
+It works well because it makes its point with such economy.
+In general, "very" is okay when being used for a specific purpose, not as a generic intensifier.

 # Structure